Clarins Toning Lotion With Iris Review

 Please refer to the Ratings section below for details of the moisturizing rating calculation.

-We estimate that Clarins Toning Lotion with Iris is rich (> 3%) in antioxidants, specifically Aloe Barbadensis Leaf Juice (est. ≈4.0%).
+We estimate that Clarins Toning Lotion With Iris is rich (> 3%) in antioxidants, specifically Aloe Barbadensis Leaf Juice (est. ≈4.0%).

 A key benefit of antioxidants is their ability to reduce oxidative stress caused by free radicals and therefore prevent accelerated skin aging.
 Studies also show that antioxidants can protect against environmental damage such as UV radiation and pollution, and help reduce inflammation and skin redness.